Artist attending Ryan James Art Gallery event, Kirkland, WA

-My Studio in the Garden
+My Garden Studio

 My Easel and Setup